 Be more selfish?
 Really?
 You might think I’m off of my rocker.
 I know.
 You may have even exited out of this blog post, appalled, never to return again.

 However, I want you to think about you and your coworkers.
 How much time and energy are you putting into your job?

 I’ve walked in on coworkers crying in the main office because their students were too much.
-I’ve listened to pregnant colleagues talk about staying up until midnight, working on sub plans and compiling assessment data, so their replacement will be well-informed.
-I watch colleagues truck rolling suitcases out of the building–their exciting weekend plans.
+I’ve listened to pregnant colleagues talk about staying up until midnight, working on sub plans, and compiling assessment data, so their replacement will be well-informed.
+I watch colleagues rolling suitcases filled with papers to grade out of the building–their exciting weekend plans.

 As I leave the building, I’m always passing other classrooms and worrying about those behind the doors.
 How late are they staying tonight?

 There is no school in this country that has an apathy problem.

 The problem is that we care too much.
 All we do is walk around, caring so, so much.

 I know you dream about your students.
 You see a movie and think about the student in your class who were looking forward to this film too.
 When that one student arrives late, you worry–if he or she missed their free breakfast, how will he or she eat?

 Too many teachers are sacrificing their time and relationships for this job.
 Am I saying you shouldn’t care?
 Of course not.
 But you shouldn’t be sacrificing your own happiness, goals, pursuits, and friendships for work.